 Resilience training is a program that teaches you how to adapt to, manage, and recover from adversity.
 These programs usually take only a few hours or days of intensive training.
 The content of resiliency training varies depending on the program.
 Typically, you assess your resilience factors, learn coping skills, build support systems, and learn to focus on problem-solving and gratitude.

-Some experts have questioned the relatively short time frame, but they do seem to increase resiliency.
+Some experts have questioned the relatively short time frame, but you can learn the information you need to become more resilient in the training and it is up to you to apply it after the program.
 After such programs, people improve their resilience and quality of life and decrease depression and anxiety.

 Several factors have been identified as contributing to resilience.
 Resilience training seeks to teach or encourage you to develop these resilience factors.

 - Setting realistic goals and making realistic plans

 - Taking positive steps to carry out plans